Alkan3909/tinyscheme_autocomplete/README.md

 ### Notes

 * The data is based upon TinyScheme 1.41.
 * Most dialects of Scheme strive to be at least `R5RS` compliant; TinyScheme is no exception.
-This means coders/users from other dialects of Scheme (Chez, Racket, etc) could also use this plugin in their projects.
+This means coders/users from other dialects of Scheme (Chez, Racket, etc) could also consider using this plugin in their projects.
 * This plugin is released under ...
 GNU General Public License (v3).